 As discussed in the “Cycle of Operation” section, the metadata cache image is loaded into the cache on either the first protect call after it is informed of the existence of the image, or just before file close if there is no activity on the file after file open.

-While in principal it should be possible to load the cache image as part of the file open process, in practice, a number of data structures are not fully set up at the point at which the file image is discovered.
+While in principle it should be possible to load the cache image as part of the file open process, in practice, a number of data structures are not fully set up at the point at which the file image is discovered.
 Hence the delayed open was selected to avoid technical risk.

 The significant deltas from the “Cycle of Operation” section are: